rrnyquist/ebenezer/README.md

 ### A Rock of Help
 [![Obsidian/Ebenezer Full Demo](https://img.youtube.com/vi/t_AqacQm85w/0.jpg)](https://www.youtube.com/watch?v=t_AqacQm85w "Obsidian/Ebenezer Full Demo")

-Ebenezer is a Scripture study tool for searching and referencing Biblical passages in Obsidian.
+Ebenezer is a Scripture study resource/tool for Obsidian.

+It is both:
+- a **plugin** for navigating Bible translations formatted in the Ebenezer paradigm, and
+- an **Obsidian Vault** containing a few pre-formatted Bible translations.

+>[!info]
+>This repo is meant to be cloned or downloaded directly from GitHub and opened as an Obsidian Vault.
+Allow Community Plugins and enable the Ebenezer Plugin as necessary.

+---

 ## Settings ⚙️
 ### Required Settings